 transcriptiones is open for anyone.
 We explicitly welcome all transcriptions of historical manuscripts – regardless of the archive or the degree of completion.

 The transcriptions and metadata that have already been uploaded can be edited and expanded by the original contributor or by other users.

 transcriptiones was initiated in 2020 by Yvonne Fuchs and Dominic Weber, then master students of history at the University of Basel.
 The prototype was developed during a fellowship at the ETH Library Lab.

-Thanks to generous funding from the Fonds zur Förderung von Lehre und Forschung at the Freiwillige Akademische Gesellschaft Basel (FAG) and the Max Geldner-Stiftung the database could be expanded and finalised.
+Thanks to generous funding from the Fonds zur Förderung von Lehre und Forschung at the Freiwillige Akademische Gesellschaft Basel (FAG), the Max Geldner-Stiftung and the Dr. H. A. Vögelin-Bienz-Stiftung the database could be expanded and finalised.
 In this phase, transcriptiones moved to the Departement of History at the University of Basel and has since been affiliated with the chair of Prof. Dr. Lucas Burkart.